CarlosAlegreUr/Constellation-ChainlinkHackathon-2023/docs/architechture.md

 On top of this ontracts we use:

 - `TheGraph` to keep track of events and notify users.
-- **TODO:** `ENS` for easily challenging friends addresses mapping them to human readable nicknames.
+- `ENS` for easily challenging friends addresses mapping them to human readable nicknames. ⚠️ NOT IMPLEMENTED, RUNNING OUT OF TIME ⚠️

 We use `Ethereum` for storing our collection due to its higher decentralization and security.
 And we leverage `Avalanche` for its chepaer costs when automating game mechanics or in its simple execution.
 This dual-chain approach benefits players who prefer economical gameplay, while still having their fighter assets on a higher decentralization chain.